 After studying in NUI Galway where I secured a Masters in Marketing, my first job was 18 months as Marketing Co-ordinator with Galvia Hospital, now the Bon Secours, in Galway.
 That was a very interesting first job as I was involved in a major strategic review of the future of the hospital.
 It included research with patients and with GPs.
 I also participated in the management strategy days.

 IBEC was my next job.
 I spent 7.5 years working with the employers body.
 It was brilliant as I got to meet with all of our 500 member companies.
 I also networked with senior decision makers in the region.
 I learned all about business development, public relations and most importantly about compiling major economic reports.
-In early 2006, I was centrally responsible for preparing a major report on the potential impact of Open Skies on Shannon Airport.
+In March 2004, I was centrally involved in the preparation of an economic report on Ireland’s Mid-West region.
+In 2005, we wrote a report ‘Securing Kerry’s Future’ and in early 2006, I was centrally responsible for preparing a major report on the potential impact of Open Skies on Shannon Airport.

 In June 2006, I started as Manager of Limerick Institute of Technology’s incubation centre.
 During my four years, the Enterprise Acceleration Centre was very successful.
 In that time, Graham Royce and I established the LEAP programme.
 The other major highlight was the development of the Mid-West Entrepreneur Showcase which is now an annual event.

 Since making the move to self-employment in July 2010, I have worked with some fantastic businesses.
 It has really pushed me to develop my skills and range of expertise. which now includes: web design, social media, some graphic design and Lean Startups, financial projections, tenders and grant applications.

 The highlight of 2012 was the development of the training element of the New Frontiers Programme with Dundalk Institute of Technology working with Bridgewater; and the design and delivery of the Lean Startup @ GMIT programme.